 Renewing your Japanese Drivers License at the Samezu Office:

 Begin at counter #1 and hand in your mailed postcard and ID to start the renewal process.
 The staff will print out a form to fill out and sign.
 Continue to counter #2 to pay the renewal fee.
 You will then be directed to a machine to select your PIN # then to counter #3 to take your eye exam.
 These are google images of what an eye examination chart looks like in Japan.
-Once passed you are directed to counter to #4 to submit your materials and to have your information checked.
+When you pass the eye exam you are directed to counter to #4 to submit your materials and to have your information checked.
 Wait for your name to be called and receive a slip of paper.
 Take the paper and PIN # slip then line up for your new drivers license photo.

-After your photo is taken go to the 2nd floor to receive a packet and room assignment for the 2 hour video and lecture.
-The packet contains 2 booklets and a self exam to be taken home.
+If you are renewing from Green (beginner license) to Blue (regular license) status, after your photo is taken go to the 2nd floor to receive a packet and room assignment for the 2 hour lecture and video.
+The packet contains 2 booklets and a self exam review and to take home.
 The instructor will lecture the group about accidents that caused deaths and refer to info pages in the book.
 Keep your slip on the table as the lecturer will walk around near the end of the class placing a stamp on the slip.
 The stamp certifies you were present during the entire presentation thus granting you your new license.
-The group is allowed to take a 15 minute break after the first hour where you can grab a drink in their cafeteria or use the restroom.
+The group is allowed to take a 10-15 minute break after the first hour where you can grab a drink in their cafeteria or use the restroom.
 A “mother`s rooms” is also located in each room so parents can watch the video with their babies without disturbing the rest of the group.
 Nursing room also located on the 2nd floor.

-After the lecture the group waited on the main floor waiting for the number on their slip to be called.
+After the lecture the group waits on the main floor waiting for the number on their slip to be called.
 One must have a basic knowledge of Japanese numbers as it will get you from one station to the next, you can follow the lecture as he references different pages in the rules books, and your number will be called to retrieve your license.
 When your number is called hand in the slip, receive your new license, walk to a terminal and place your license on the machine.
-Confirm the information is correct and you`re done!
+Input your pin twice then, confirm the information is correct and you`re done!

 Samezu Drivers License Center Details: